Pederasty: United States and Canada

-Although illegal, a significant pederastic subculture existed among working class laborers, hobos, and unhoused people in the United States during the early 20th century.
-These relationships typically involved small scale prostitution involving occasional and agreed upon sexual encounters rather than human trafficking or sexual violence.
-Period authors typically blamed the existence of pederasty among impoverished American men on isolation from women rather than a modern understanding of pedophilia and sexual orientation.
+Although illegal, a significant pederastic subculture existed among working class laborers, hobos, and unhoused people in the United States and Canada during the early 20th century.
+These relationships typically involved small-scale prostitution involving occasional and agreed upon sexual encounters rather than human trafficking or coercion.
+Period authors typically blamed the existence of pederasty among impoverished men on isolation from women rather than a modern understanding of pedophilia and sexual orientation.

 Pederasty in literature

 Hellenism and Homosexuality in Victorian Oxford (1994)

 Linda C. Dowling, author of Hellenism and Homosexuality in Victorian Oxford, discusses the intricacies of homosexuality and homoeroticism that were part of Victorian culture in mid-century Oxford.
 Pederasty was briefly mentioned in lieu of William Hurrell Mallock's The New Republic, which is a parody of "aesthetic" verse in the epigraph for the Oxford pamphlet Boy-Worship, where pederasty is cited as "being a mode of male romantic attachment".
 In The New Republic, Mallock mocks many important figures in Oxford University, including Walter Pater and Oscar Wilde, and its references to Aestheticism and Hellenism.

 In Dowling’s Hellenism and Homosexuality in Victorian Oxford, it was noted that William Johnson Cory's classic paen paiderastia, Ionica (1858), enabled the Oxford cult of “boy worship” to surface, and influence the upbringing of the Uranian literary movement, which celebrated “heavenly” love between men, which is highly influenced by Plato's Symposium of 180e.
 Similarly to pederasty, Uranians have been influenced by the Ancient Greek to write poetry that represented homoeroticism and homosexuality of adolescent boys in the Decadent era.
 Dowling notes these detailed accounts of many different scholars in Victorian Oxford in order to reform the homosexual studies of Hellenistic culture that influenced the Decadent movement of the nineteenth century.